survivejs/webpack-book/manuscript/building/01_source_maps.md

 ...
 ```

 Take a good look at those *.map* files.
-That's where the mapping between the generated and the original source happens.
+That’s where the mapping between the generated and the original source happens.
 During development, it will write the mapping information in the bundle itself.

 ### Enabling Source Maps on Browsers

 To use source maps on browsers, you may need to enable source maps explicitly.
-I've listed reference per browser below:
+I’ve listed reference per browser below:

 * [Chrome](https://developer.chrome.com/devtools/docs/javascript-debugging)
 * [Firefox](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map)